 If you have been looking for a rental property in Waterford recently then you’ll have noticed that demand far exceeds supply and that rental prices are on the rise.
 The most recent Daft.ie rental report advises that rents nationally were 8.5% higher on average than in the same period last year.

 If you can’t see what you are after online straight away don’t worry, all is not lost.
 Be proactive; don’t wait for something to arrive online, start making calls.
-I regularly get calls from perspective tenants looking for a type of property they can’t see advertised online.
-I love these types of calls; generally these tenants have all their paperwork in order and are just looking for the right property to arrive to the market.
+I regularly get calls from prospective tenants looking for a type of property they can’t see advertised online.
+I love these types of calls; generally, these tenants have all their paperwork in order and are just looking for the right property to arrive on the rental market.
 This is an agents dream as organised renters are seen as good tenants in their eyes and so they’ll love doing business with you, putting you one step ahead of the general public.
 By being organised you’ll form a relationship with your agent and they will work for you and you’ll be first to hear when a property that suits your needs is available for rental.
 Why not call us on 051858182 right now to tell us what you are after.

 However If the ‘perfect’ property still isn’t there then I’m afraid compromise may be needed.
-At this stage you need to go back to your original ‘needs’ list and see what available property best meets these criteria.
-When the location and price are right and a property works on a practical level you’d be surprise how homely it can be made once you start living in it even if it didn’t jump out and grab you from the outset.
+At this stage, you need to go back to your original ‘needs’ list and see what available property best meets these criteria.
+When the location and price are right and property works on a practical level you’d be surprised how homely it can be made once you start living in it even if it didn’t jump out and grab you from the outset.

 So in essence, to have the best chance of securing the right property for you; be prepared, make sure you know what you want and what aspects are most important and get in contact early to let your agent know what you require.

 DigiPerson on Tuesday, January 19, 2016 in renting, Waterford